AlexandrParkhomenko/FreeCAD/src/zipios/readme.md

    istream (ZipInputStream) to a particular entry simply use
    - fcoll_getinputstream "ZipFile::getInputStream()".

-   "example_zip.cpp" demonstrates the central elements of Zipios++.
+   "example_zip.cpp" demonstrates the central elements of zipios.

    A Zip file appended to another file, e.g. a binary program, with the program "appendzip", can be read with